MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ---
 title: Debug a bot with inspection middleware - Bot Service
 description: Learn how to use inspection middleware to debug bots.
-See how to use the Bot Framework Emulator to inspect state data and message traffic that involves a bot.
+See how to use the Bot Framework Emulator to inspect state data and message traffic that involves bots.
 author: zxyanliu
 ms.author: v-liyan
 keywords: Bot Framework SDK, debug bot, inspection middleware, bot emulator, Azure Bot Channels Registration